4 easy tips to stay organized with credit card miles and points

 If you’re a fan of the miles and points hobby, you’ve probably submitted your fair share of credit card applications over the months and years as part of your strategy to replenish your rewards balances.

-And while applying for the best credit card for travel is also a great way to periodically refresh your wallet to ensure you’re using the most rewarding card for your daily purchases, every new credit card makes it just a tad more difficult to stay organized.
+And while applying for the best travel credit card is also a great way to periodically refresh your wallet to ensure you’re using the most rewarding card for your daily purchases, every new credit card makes it just a tad more difficult to stay organized.
 Personally, I’ve got 18 credit cards.
 And for a while I found it a challenge trying to keep track of it all!
 Did I have any points expiring soon?
 Was I using the best credit card for a particular purchase?
 What points did I have available to book an award flight?

 I’ll share with you some tools you can use to stay organized with credit card miles and points so you can continue making the most of this hobby.

 Having some sort of system to keep track of your credit cards can help in two major areas.

 First, it helps you stay on top of which cards to use for specific purchases.
 Picking up some items at your local supermarket?
 It’ll pay to remember which of the best grocery credit cards has a bonus on it this quarter.

 Secondly, keeping track of your credit card rewards helps ensure none of your hard-earned points will expire!
 You can keep a closer eye on your points balances to make sure your points are being properly credited to your account, and you can more quickly determine the best combination of miles and points for booking an award flight.